-For financial reporting purposes, the Property Appraiser is deemed to be part of the primary government of Seminole County, Florida.
-Effective October 1, 2014, the County implemented the provisions of GASB Statement No. 68, Accounting and Financial Reporting for Pensions.
-A liability, if any, related to the Property Appraiser's proportionate share of FRS retirement benefits, along with a detailed plan description, is reported in the financial statements of Seminole County, Florida for the fiscal year ended September 30, 2017.
+For financial reporting purposes, the Property Appraiser is deemed to be part of the primary government of the County.
+The liability, if any, related to the Property Appraiser's proportionate share of FRS retirement benefits, along with a detailed plan description, is reported in the financial statements of the County for the fiscal year ended September 30, 2020.